OriHoch/django-oscar-demo/demo/1.initial-setup/README.md

 <p dir=ltr><-- <a href="/README.md">Intro</a></p>
 <p dir=rtl> <-- <a href="/demo/2.payment/README.md">Payment</a></p>

-If you want, you can skip this and read [django-oscar getting started documentation](http://django-oscar.readthedocs.org/en/latest/internals/getting_started.html) instead..

 ```bash
 # libjpeg-dev is required for Pillow
 $ sudo apt-get install libjpeg-dev